jamiecollinson/jamiecollinson.com/content/post/solving-knights-and-knaves-with-z3.md

 ---
 title: "Solving Knights and Knaves with Z3"
 date: 2019-06-17
-draft: true
 ---

 There's a type of logic puzzle called [Knights and Knaves](https://en.wikipedia.org/wiki/Knights_and_Knaves), in which we have a set of people who will either always tell the truth - a Knight - or always lie - a Knave.

 Suppose we have two people, A and B, with A claiming "We are both Knaves".
 What can we deduce?
 A must be a Knave, since if he were a Knight he could not claim to be a Knave.
 Since Knaves always lie A and B cannot both be Knaves, and so B must be a Knight.

-Can this be solved by a computer?
-If we can express this as an SMT problem we can use well established computational tools.
-Z3 is an efficient open source SMT Solver from Microsoft Research - let's try it out.
+Can this type of problem be solved by a computer?
+We can clearly imagine a brute force solution, but if we can express this in a certain form we can use well established computational tools.
+I recently read [Hillel Wayne's post about solving the problem with Alloy](https://www.hillelwayne.com/post/knights-knaves/) (a SAT based modeller / solver) and thought it would be fun to show the same in Z3, an open source SMT Solver from Microsoft Research.

 Installing the python interface to Z3 will also set up Z3 on your system (there's no separate installation needed):